ymw0331/vanilla-javascript-20-projects/readme.md

 **Drag and Drop** - _Drag and Drop API, localStorage_<br>
 <em>
-The Drag and Drop project showcases the power of the HTML Drag and Drop API.
-It allows users to drag and drop items between two lists, and saves their preferences using localStorage.
-This project teaches important concepts such as working with the DOM, handling events, and using browser storage.
-The intuitive drag and drop functionality makes this project a great user experience.
+A web app that showcases the power of the HTML Drag and Drop API by allowing users to drag and drop items between two lists and saves their preferences using localStorage.
+It teaches important concepts such as working with the DOM, handling events, and using browser storage.
 </em>

 🔗 <https://vjs-wayney-drag-and-drop.netlify.app/>